Martha Gulati, MD, MS, FACC, FAHA, FASPC

 Her exceptional commitment to the study of women and cardiac diseases has won her numerous awards and distinctions, including being named by Crain’s Chicago Business as one of Chicago’s Top 40 under 40.
 In 2011, she received the first CREDO (Coalition to Reduce Racial and Ethnic Disparities in Cardiovascular Outcomes) Award from the American College of Cardiology that was given to honor her contributions to improve cardiovascular healthcare of women patients.
 In 2012, she was awarded the National Red Dress Award for her efforts in raising awareness of heart disease in women and advancing research in this field.
 In 2019, she was chosen as the most influential woman in Arizona and received the 2019 American College of Cardiology’s Bernadine Healy Award for her leadership and accomplishment in the field of cardiovascular disease in women.

-Dr. Gulati completed medical school at the University of Toronto, Canada.
-She went on to complete her internship, residency, and cardiology fellowship at the University of Chicago.
-She received a Master in Science at the University of Chicago and is a fellow of the American College of Cardiology and the American Heart Association, the American Society for Preventive Cardiology & the European Society of Cardiology.
+Dr. Gulati is Canadian and completed medical school at the University of Toronto, Canada.
+She went on to complete her internship, residency and cardiology fellowship at the University of Chicago.
+She received a Masters’ in Science at the University of Chicago and is a fellow of the American College of Cardiology and the American Heart Association, the American Society for Preventive Cardiology & the European Society of Cardiology.
 She is board certified in cardiovascular disease.

 Michael Shapiro, DO, FASPC